xplosionmind/old.tommi.space/_notes/public/Notes on Ten Arguments For Deleting Your Social Media Accounts.md

 updated: 2020-09-05
 tags: qsm reading book
 permalink: /lanier-social-media-notes
-redirect_from:
-  - /quit-social-media-notes
-  - /lanier-quit-social-media
-  - /quit-social-media-lanier
-  - /lanier-notes
-  - /notes-lanier
-  - /ten-arguments-notes
-  - /ten-arguments-social
-  - /notes-ten-arguments
-  - /Notes-on-Ten-Arguments-For-Deleting-Your-Social-Media-Accounts
+redirect_from: ["/quit-social-media-notes", "/lanier-quit-social-media", "/quit-social-media-lanier", "/lanier-notes", "/notes-lanier", "/ten-arguments-notes", "/ten-arguments-social", "/ten-arguments-lanier", "/lanier-ten-arguments", "/notes-ten-arguments", "/Notes-on-Ten-Arguments-For-Deleting-Your-Social-Media-Accounts"]
-toc: 0
+toc: false
 ---
 Notes from the great book by [Jaron Lanier](http://jaronlanier.com), [*Ten Arguments for Deleting Your Social Media Accounts*](http://www.jaronlanier.com/tenarguments.html), which I discovered almost at the end of my journey in creating [quitsocialmedia.club](https://quitsocialmedia.club).
-It explains in a better and more detailed way what I’ve been thinking about for months now.
+It explains in a better and more detailed way what I have been thinking about for months now.

 - We become addicted to a fiction, none of that stimuli is actually real. \- `p.
 15`
 > negative emotions are being amplified more than positive ones - `p.
 18`